Welcome to Solent Airport Daedalus

-Stubbington village is immediately to the West of the airport and is a noise sensitive area.
-This is highlighted yellow on the image below.
+Stubbington village is immediately to the West of the airport and the North Western adjoining boundary with Fareham is a noise sensitive area.
+These are highlighted yellow on the image above,

-Engine power checks are to be conducted at: RWY 05 - South side of B2 hold or RWY 23 - North side of the E1 hold
+Engine power checks are to be conducted at: RWY 05 - South side of B2 hold or RWY 23 - North side of the E1 taxiway.